spinningops/SpinningOps_Courses/The_ultimate_cloud_ops-install_kubernetes_with_kops-automate_jobs_with_jenkins/README.md

 ![alt text](pics/cover_cloud_ops_course.png)

-### This course will help you install KOPS at AWS and deploy apps like WordPress and Flask to Kubernetes and Automate jobs with Jenkins installed as a pod in Kubernetes.
+### This course will help you install KOPS at AWS and deploy apps like WordPress and Flask to Kubernetes and automate jobs with Jenkins installed as a pod in Kubernetes.